Reverse Listing Summary

 CITES uses a black-listing model – making unrestricted trade the default and listing species seen as endangered through trade for restrictions via the appendices.
 This so-called ‘direct’ listing model puts the burden of proof for the (lack of) sustainability of trade in a species or population onto national governments, philanthropists and NGOs.
 The businesses that profit from the trade are exempt from contributing to the regulatory and enforcement costs, beyond paying a token amount for their CITES permits.

-That this model is no longer working with 38,000 species already listed and no significant additional funds having been made available monitoring, enforcement or even research should be self-evident when looking at the massive scale of the illegal trade and the lack of sustainability of the legal trade.
+That this model is no longer working with over 40,000 species already listed and no significant additional funds having been made available for monitoring, enforcement or even research should be self-evident when looking at the massive scale of the illegal trade and the lack of sustainability of the legal trade.
 A perfect example of it no longer working was highlighted in a paper published in February 2019, which found that species identified by the IUCN Red List as being threatened from trade:

-• Can wait as long as 19 years for protection under CITES, or
+- Can wait as long as 19 years for protection under CITES, or

-• Have already been waiting up to 24 years to be listed after first being named.
+- Have already been waiting up to 24 years to be listed after first being named.

 Because unrestricted trade is the default under CITES, IUCN Red Listed species can be traded freely until they get listed on the CITES Appendices.
 The authors finished by urging policymakers to hasten the wildlife protection process.